 Home visits can be arranged for the elderly or disabled.

 The Turn2us website offers help for you if you are unemployed and looking for work, on a low income, retired, bringing up children, ill, have a disability or care for someone.
 They have a benefits calculator to work out how much you could claim.

 Download copies of the relevant form/s from the links below:

 Change in circumstances

 You must tell us about any changes which affect your Housing Benefit.

 You should tell us about any changes as soon as possible.
 If you don't tell us promptly, you may be paid too much Housing Benefit and have to pay it back, or you may lose money that you are entitled to.

 Housing Benefit backdating

-It may be possible to backdate your claim for Housing Benefit and pay it from an earlier date if you have a good reason for not claiming on time.
-Housing Benefit can be backdated for up to three months if you are of pensionable age and one month or if you are younger than this.
-If you feel you have good cause for your claim/application to be backdated (for example, if you have been in hospital before claiming) then please do not hesitate to Contact Us
+It may be possible to backdate your claim for Housing Benefit and pay it from an earlier date if you have a good reason for not claiming earlier (for example, if you have been in hospital before claiming).
+Housing Benefit can be backdated for up to three months if you are of pensionable age and one month if you are younger than this.
+If you feel you have good cause for not claiming earlier, immediately request, in writing, a backdate confirming why you could not claim earlier.
+Please send the request to:

 Housing Benefit overpayments